edgardomortiz/Captus/docs/content/assembly/extract/options.md

 This argument is optional, the default is **auto** (= 98% of `dna_min_identity`).
 ___
 #### **`--cl_min_coverage`**
 For a sequence to be included in a cluster, this percentage of its length has to be matched by the longest sequence in the cluster [(Coverage Mode 1 in MMSeqs2)](https://github.com/soedinglab/MMseqs2/wiki#how-to-set-the-right-alignment-coverage-to-cluster).
-Accepted values are ny number betwen 0 and 100.
+Accepted values are number between 0 and 100.

 This only affects the clustering used for the creation of the new reference of DNA markers, the actual marker extraction still depends of `dna_min_coverage`.